garytyler/vscode-darcula-pycharm-theme/README.md

+# Darcula PyCharm

-A fork of danields761's Darcula 2.0 Python theme modified to match PyCharm colors
+A fork of danields761's wonderful Darcula 2.0 Python theme, modified to more accurately match PyCharm colors.